matrix-profile-foundation/go-matrixprofile/README.md

 # go-matrixprofile

 Golang library for computing a matrix profiles and matrix profile indexes.
-Features also include time series segmentation and motif discovery after computing the matrix profile.
+Features also include time series discords, time series segmentation, and motif discovery after computing the matrix profile.
+Currently implements STMP, STAMP, STAMPI, and STOMP.
+STAMP and STOMP can run with multiple go routines for increased parallelization.

 ## Contents
 - [Installation](#installation)